handsontable/handsontable/docs/content/guides/styling/themes/themes.md

 <div id="handsontable-example" class="ht-theme-main-dark-auto"></div>
 ```

 Alternatively, you can specify the theme name in the data grid's global settings object.
-This method will automatically inject the class name for you, overriding any class name passed in the `div` constructor.
+This method will automatically inject the class name for you, overriding any class name passed in the `div`'s `class` attribute.

 Use either this method or the class name in the `div`, but not both.